 The major theories of the moral ideal presented in relation to contemporary ethical and social problems.
 Selected reading in the classical and modern moralists.

-315. ESTHETICS.
+315. Esthetics.

 An examination of the nature, origins, and uses of artistic and esthetic experience as a guide to understanding the realm of the arts-graphic, musical, and literary.
-(Not offered in 1948-1949.)

 316. Introduction to Logic.